 Even if we had many other worksheets in the file, these colored ones easily stand out for us to be able to select them faster.

-On another note, go through the following blog post to learn how you can easily Filter by color in Google Sheets using Sheetgo.
+On another note, go through the following blog posts to learn how you can easily Filter by color in Google Sheets and how to create an alternated colors list in Google Sheets.